Jesús Mendoza

+Club career

 Mendoza debuted in the Verano 1997 season with León against Cruz Azul.
 Mendoza did not receive much playing time until the Invierno 1998 season.
 For the Invierno 1999 season, Mendoza was transferred to Chivas de Guadalajara.
 Mendoza played two seasons with Chivas in which he made 33 appearances and scored 10 goals.

 When the Invierno 2000 season came, Mendoza was sold to bitter rival Club América.
 Mendoza won the first championship in his career in the Verano 2002 season with America.
 Mendoza was sent to Monterrey before the Clausra 2003 season started.
 Despite playing infrequently during the Clausura 2003, Mendoza won the second championship of his career, this time with Monterrey.

 Mendoza was sent back to America for the Apertura 2003 season and has not left since.
 Mendoza won his third championship during the Clausura 2005 with America.
 Prior to the Apertura 2005 season, Mendoza was transferred to San Luis F.C.